An Analysis of the Benefits of Automated Equipment in Construction

 In construction, technologies such as unmanned machinery, intelligent compaction systems and drones are being widely used, radically transforming the way buildings and infrastructure come to life.

-While the construction industry’s suitability for automation poses risk for the amount of jobs available, the opportunity to adapt and embrace new automation equipment is huge.
+While the construction industry’s suitability for automation poses a risk for the number of jobs available, the opportunity to adapt and leverage automated construction equipment is significant for companies looking to stay competitive.

 Construction topped the list as the industry most likely to be hardest hit by the coming wave of automation.
 The construction industry had the highest proportion of routine and manual tasks with high potential for automation.